mozilla-releng/releng-rfcs/rfcs/0022-standard-tooling.md

 Javascript projects will publish a built version of the app as a Taskcluster artifact.
 If the project autodeploys to production, it will also publish to S3.
 If it manually deploys, a bug will need to be filed that references the built app.

-### Stage
+### Stage & Development

 Stage builds will happen in response to push events on the `master` branch.
 Once a build is completed, it will automatically deploy to the `stage` environment.
 For Python projects, this means pushing a `${project}_stage` tag to Dockerhub.
 For Javascript projects, this means publishing to S3.

-The stage environment should be used as a final testing ground before pushing to production.
-Code typically bakes here for ~24h before moving to production.

-### Dev

-Dev builds will happen in response to push events on the `dev` branch.
-Once a build is completed, it will automatically deploy to the `dev` environment.
-For Python projects, this means pushing a `${project}_dev` tag to Dockerhub.
-For Javascript projects, this means publishing to S3.

-Anyone may force push to this branch to deploy their code.
-However, because we only have one dev environment and many developers, it should *not* be used it for any testing that can be completed with a local Docker container.
-This environment is typically reserved for testing that can only be accomplished in a deployed enviroment.
-Examples include:
-* Testing changes to Sentry or other CloudOps integrations
-* Testing changes that depend on services you cannot run locally (eg: hg.mozilla.org, Taskcluster)
+As much as possible, development environments should be brought up on an ad-hoc basis.
+In many cases a development environment running on your own laptop should be sufficient.
+Running development environments on AWS or GCE instances is also acceptable.

+In some cases (most notably, scriptworkers that need routes to autograph or other external services), ad-hoc development environments are not realistic.
+In these cases, it is acceptable to deploy your own code to a stage environment.

 ## Dependencies between applications

-Any application that depends on another application *must* use the same environment.
-Eg: ship it stage must use balrog stage, it cannot use balrog dev.
+Any application that depends on another application should use the same environment.
+Eg: ship it stage must use balrog stage, it cannot use balrog production.

 Dependencies on external applications are a little more ambiguous, as not all external dependencies have a matching set of environments.
 Use your best judgement here.
-Eg: don't have production services depend on external staging services or vice versa.
+Eg: don't have production services depend on external staging services if you can help it (or vice versa).

-To meet this new standard we will need to change try & staging releases as follows:
-* Try releases will use Balrog & Ship It dev
-* Project branch releases (eg: maple) will use Balrog & Ship It stage

 ## Notes on `mozilla-releng/services`